BaronSamediOfficial/Linux/Under the hood.md

 # Linux storage
-Appplications make system calls which go to the VFS ( Virtual fiel syste).
+Appplications make system calls which go to the VFS ( Virtual file system).
 The VFS is an abstraction )

 System calls go to the VFS ( Virtual File System) which alllows generic communication.